|Toronto-Niagara Seasonal GO Train Service|

-More information on the service is included below.
-2015 schedules will be posted here when released and on the GO Transit website www.gotransit.com.
+More information on the service is included below and also on the GO Transit website www.gotransit.com.

 Cycle the Greenbelt!

 The Toronto-Niagara Seasonal GO Train Service provides service between Toronto's Union Station and Niagara Falls Station, with stops at a number of additional stations including St Catharines.

 Niagara Falls Station is ideally situated one block from the Niagara River Recreation Trail, a primarily off-road 56km paved path.
 Cycle north on a beautiful 20km ride to see the Niagara Gorge, abundant wineries and historic Niagara-on-the-Lake and explore Niagara's Greenbelt.
 Cycle south on the path to see the magnificent Niagara Falls, and beyond to Fort Erie.